bobthecomputer/crroadtouc/README.md

 - Log daily trophy count and win rate in a Progress tab
 - View quartile benchmarks for top players
 - Track Grand Challenge runs with win/loss recording
+- Card-counting trainer and elixir heatmap for in-depth replays

 ## Running Tests